ZaidQureshi/bam/README.md

 # echo -n "0000:65:00.0" > /sys/bus/pci/devices/0000\:65\:00.0/driver/unbind
 ```
 Please do this for each NVMe device you want to use with this system.

-#### FOR ASPLOS AOE: PLEASE DON'T UNBIND DEVICES THAT ARE NOT TO BE USED FOR TESTING!

 Now we can load the custom kernel module from the root project directory with the following: